Bios-Marcel/ServerBrowser/README.md

 ## You want to help?
 You can help by [reporting bugs](https://github.com/Bios-Marcel/ServerBrowser/issues), [recommending new features](https://github.com/Bios-Marcel/ServerBrowser/issues) or [creating pull requests](https://github.com/Bios-Marcel/ServerBrowser/pulls).

+## Dependencies

+As of now, all necessary dependencies, except [JKeel](https://github.com/Bios-Marcel/JKeel), are within the repository.

 ## You need help?
 Use the "[Contact](https://sa-mpservers.com/contact.php)" section of our website.